 As we cannot meet together as church at this time we have provided a place where we can share our thoughts and readings, as we normally do in our Sunday morning meetings.
-Please click hereto submit your own thoughts and they will be added to this page daily.
-Click to read thoughts and readings which were shared during April, May and July.
+Please click hereto submit your own thoughts and they will be added to this page.
+Click to read thoughts and readings which were shared during May, July and August.

 On 29th June Cathy wrote: 'Today I lost a scarf - yes and so what?
 It's true I often lose things, but losing this scarf felt serious.
 It had been a present from my sister and so not any old scarf, it was tied up with my affection for her, so the loss of it, and I looked in all conceivable and inconceivable places for it, left me bereft.
 In the end I had to leave it with the Lord; perhaps I wouldn't find it and would have to let it go and get on with my day.
 Deep down I knew I still wanted to find it and later in the afternoon retraced a few places where it might be hidden.
 No, not there and then suddenly 'Yes' it had been tucked up a sleeve all the time.
 Surprised and delighted joy!
 We sang the lovely song whilst church zooming on Sunday, the 'Goodness of God' by Bethel music, which delights in the goodness of God throughout life.
 There's one line that I couldn't stop thinking about 'your goodness is running after, its running after me ...'
 That speaks of an energetic, eager pursuing us to bless, It speaks of an abandoned love that won't give up, that longs to bless.
 May we always let ourselves be found and blessed by God.'

 John suggested that we read Galatians before the Bible study on Wednesday night.
 Having studied Acts, he encouraged us to go on and read Paul's letters that tie in with his missionary journeys in Acts, starting with Galatians.